igorw/weblog/posts/2012-12-14-sexpr-special-forms.md

 as part of *lambda calculus*, a system for representing computation through functions.

-In LISP, `lambda` is a special form that represents a function as a value.
+In LISP, `lambda` is a special operator that represents a function as a value.
 All functions are anonymous, the only way of naming them is by assigning them to a variable using `define`.

 Here is a lambda with no arguments that always returns 42: